Bitcoin don’t exist physically and technically.

 I will personally recommend a Ledger Nano X wallet, as it’s one of the best cold storage Bitcoin hardware wallet devices.

-It doesn’t even need Internet connection to keep your Bitcoin values, as well protect it from theft and hacks.
+It doesn’t even need Internet connection to keep your crypto values, as well protect it from theft and hacks.